SFDO-Tooling/CumulusCI/docs/get_started.rst

 Add Your Repo to GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^
-With your ``cumulusci.yml`` file committed, we now want to create a repository on GitHub for our new project and push our changes there.
+With your ``cumulusci.yml`` file committed, you can now create a repository on GitHub for your new project and push our changes there.

 #. `Create a new repository <https://docs.github.com/en/free-pro-team@latest/articles/creating-a-new-repository>`_ on GitHub.
 #.
 At the top of your GitHub Repository's Quick Setup page, click the clipboard button to copy the remote repository URL.